ray-islam/ray-islam.github.io/README.md

 ## SKILLS
-- Worked as Chief Data Scientist and AI Director at leading global firms, overseeing multimillion-dollar sales and operations.
+- Worked as Chief Data Scientist and AI Director at leading global firms, overseeing multimillion-dollar technical sales and operations.
 - Years of AI/ML research experience, crafting solutions for healthcare, finance, manufacturing, education, and others.
 - Architected and established a bootcamp, creating AI courses for data analysts and scientists.
 - Published books, journal papers, and white papers on AI; fluent in technical terminology.